EC MOP Doubled to 10 Years 2026: EC Mortgage Guide | Nexus

 2. TDSR/MSR Both Apply

-ECs sit under both the 55% TDSR and the 30% MSR (Mortgage Servicing Ratio) caps — the 30% MSR usually binds first.
-Use today's actual rates plus the 4% stress-test floor on the larger of the two; see our TDSR vs MSR breakdown.
+ECs sit under both the 55% TDSR and the 30% MSR (Mortgage Servicing Ratio) caps, and the 30% MSR usually binds first.
+Use today's actual rates plus the 4% stress-test floor on whichever of the two is larger.
+Our TDSR vs MSR breakdown walks through it.

 3. Today's Bank Rates

-Fixed packages from around 1.40% p.a., SORA-pegged floating rates from 0.97% for qualifying loan sizes.
-Both well below the 2.6% HDB concessionary rate, but ECs aren't HDB-loan-eligible anyway.
-Live comparison on our current rates page.
+Fixed packages start from around 1.40% p.a., and 1M SORA-pegged floating starts from ~1.14% (1M SORA + 0% spread, trending up) for qualifying loan sizes.
+Both sit well below the 2.6% HDB concessionary rate, though that's academic here, since ECs aren't HDB-loan-eligible anyway.
+You can see a live comparison on our current rates page.

 4. CPF Housing Grant

-First-timer EC buyers can claim up to S$30,000 in CPF Housing Grants — offsets initial outlay, not loan eligibility.
-Rules at the CPF Home Ownership portal.
+First-timer EC buyers can claim up to S$30,000 in CPF Housing Grants.
+This offsets your initial outlay; it does not change your loan eligibility.
+The rules are at the CPF Home Ownership portal.

 5. Progressive Payment Cashflow

-With DPS gone, model the full Normal Payment Scheme drawdown: foundation, structure, walls, roof, ceiling, doors, carpark/road, TOP, CSC.
-Monthly mortgage scales with each disbursement.
-Full cashflow walk-through and a downloadable schedule inside the Singapore Mortgage Free Report.
+With DPS gone, model the full Normal Payment Scheme drawdown: foundation, structure, walls, roof, ceiling, doors, carpark and road, TOP, then CSC.
+Your monthly mortgage scales up with each disbursement.
+There's a full cashflow walk-through and a downloadable schedule inside the Singapore Mortgage Free Report.

 Three Moves to Make This Month

-1. Chasing a pre-rule EC?
-Get an In-Principle Approval in 14 days.
-Pre-rule launches will be ballot-heavy; banks honour IPAs for 30 days.
+1. If you're chasing a pre-rule EC, get an In-Principle Approval within 14 days.
+Pre-rule launches will be ballot-heavy, and banks honour IPAs for 30 days.

-2. Second-timer?
-Rerun EC vs private condo.
-With 90/10 quota and 2-year priority, the EC route just got materially harder — a private condo may be the cleaner path.
+2. If you're a second-timer, rerun the EC versus private condo comparison.
+With the 90/10 quota and 2-year priority, the EC route just got a lot harder, so a private condo may now be the cleaner path.

-3. First-timer with EC income?
-Stress-test against 10-year MOP: no whole-unit rental, no second property, no resale until 2036.
-Size the loan accordingly.
+3. If you're a first-timer with EC-level income, stress-test yourself against the 10-year MOP first.
+No whole-unit rental, no second property, and no resale until 2036.
+Size the loan with that in mind.

 Free, Independent Second Opinion on Your EC Mortgage